JosephSilber/bouncer/readme.md

 Bouncer::allow($user)->toOwn(Post::class);
 ```

-Now, when checking at the gate whether the user may perform an action on a given post, the post's `user_id` will be compared to the logged-in user's `id`.
+Now, when checking at the gate whether the user may perform an action on a given post, the post's `user_id` will be compared to the logged-in user's `id` ([this can be customized](#ownership)).
 If they match, the gate will allow the action.

 The above will grant all abilities on a user's "owned" models.
 You can restrict the abilities by following it up with a call to the `to` method: